yahoo/bgdocs/docs/idea-backlog.md

 A quick 5 minute video with animations could go a long way towards helping developers get the general idea with a miniumum investment of time.

-### Tutorials

-A very basic step by step tutorial that focuses on getting a real app working on the different platforms would help some users get started.

 ### Document Dynamic Behaviors

 The new API isn't documented yet